 Florida Reemployment Tax

-The State of Florida collects its version of an unemployment tax that it calls the reemployment tax.
+The State of Florida collects a version of an unemployment tax that it calls the “reemployment tax”.

 Florida employers pay this tax on the first $7,000 of each employee’s wage each year.
 New businesses pay a 2.7% rate and pay that rate until 10 quarters have been reported.
 The rate is then adjusted based on the amount of benefits paid to your former employees and your payroll’s historical amount.